Diabetic Ketoacidosis Management

 There are many situations that can put a patient at risk for the development of DKA, including the following (29):

-• Illness (acute and chronic), affecting normal food and fluid intake which negatively affects glucose management.
+• Illness (acute and chronic) affects normal food and fluid intake and negatively affects glucose management.

 • Missed medication (insulin therapy) due to a clogged insulin pump tubing, a malfunctioning insulin pump, partial doses/skipped doses of insulin (whether related to costs, cognition, or mental health issues {diabetes distress}),